 Remember, as a bride you are the last person in the room before the ceremony begins so imagine watching as your grandparents are escorted to their seats and seeing the procession of the entire wedding party make their way to the front of the room and being able to experience the anticipation and excitement that takes place just before your grand entrance.

 Imagine being able to not only see but hear each of you make your commitment vows to one another as clear and as intimate as the time you said them.
 The nervousness in his voice and the quiver in yours as the weight of that very moment takes hold.

-Watch as the introductions of the wedding party are made at the reception and the introduction of the bride and groom as Mr. and Mrs. for the very first time above thunderous applause.
+Watch as the introduction of the wedding party is made at the reception and the introduction of the bride and groom as Mr. and Mrs. for the very first time above thunderous applause.

 Watch as the best-man and maid-of-honor share heartfelt stories of your single days or how the two of you met and fell in love.

 For all the moments you didn't see, a videographer will capture those as they unfold.
 Watch the groom as he opens your gift and hear his voice as he reads the words you so carefully crafted for him.
-Watch as the guys gather around an iPhone as they try to learn how to tie a bow-tie from a YouTube video.
-See the reactions of friends and family as they enter the reception hall in all its spender.
+Watch as the guys gather around an iPhone as they learn how to tie a bow-tie from YouTube.
+See the reactions of friends and family as they enter the reception hall in all its splendor.